applescotch/applescotch.github.io/_posts/2020-05-31-there-is-no-they.md

 categories: [agency, psychology, family]
 author:     Lane Rettig
 date:       2020-05-31 14:11:00 -0400
-image:      /assets/smallhouse.jpg
+image:      /assets/marc-kleen-BJgvcBsDlNo-unsplash.jpg
-imagealt:   A small house with a big personality
+imagealt:   Old man looking at a display of cameras
-imagetxt:   "Sometimes, it's important to have a Little space to ourselves, no matter what the neighbors think. <a href='https://www.pinterest.com/pin/34832597089661079/'>Image source</a>"
+imagetxt:   "My father's world may be short on agency, but it's also a world full of wonder and mystery.
+Photo by <a href='https://unsplash.com/@marckleen?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText'>Marc Kleen</a> on Unsplash"
-issue_id:   25
+issue_id:   29
 ---
 While talking to my father recently, I noticed something interesting about the way he speaks.
 He tends to use the word “they” a lot, in ways that sound strange and unnatural to me.
 He uses “they” in ways I never would.
 It’s such a common, unremarkable word, I had never really thought about what it means or how it’s used.
 But when I paid close attention to dad’s speech, I realized that that one little word actually signifies quite a bit.